epangelias/paracelsus/README.md

 ## TODO

-- Instead of <main>, make a component to put in the header so can hide header or other things
 - CSS Theme
 - Refactor and simplify, make bloated features more componential, easy to add/remove, plugins
 - Allow data and other events to be sent through sse